What to look for when switching electricity providers

 With Mozo’s electricity comparison tool, you can filter results based on these preferences as these are the things that are most likely going to affect the cost of your electricity.
 Before you start your comparison it is a good idea to have your most recent bill handy as this will give you the most accurate results.

 Is price all I should consider when switching electricity providers?

 There are many reasons for switching electricity providers, and while price is generally one of the biggest reasons for switching there are other factors to consider such as:

-Some of the details you might need include:
+Some of the details you might need when you sign up include:

 You don’t need to notify your old electricity provider of your decision to switch, your new electricity company will do this on your behalf.
 It is important to understand that the switch will not take place on the date you sign up with the new electricity company.
 It will take place on your next meter read.
 This can take from a few days to 3 months depending on when you meter was last read.